Casmir2001/Mentorness/README.md

 # Mentorness
-This repository hold all projects that i did during my internship program at Mentorness.
+This repository hold all projects that I did during my internship program at Mentorness.